LGBTQ rights in Sri Lanka

-Transgenders can legally change gender following medical approval and surgical intervention is not required.
+Transgender people can legally change gender following medical approval and surgical intervention is not required.
 In 2016 the Government of Sri Lanka launched Gender Recognition Certificates and provided clear guidelines to medical workers on how to positively deal with the transgender community.
+Furthermore both major parties from across the political spectrum have generally expressed support for transsexuality.

-There are no anti-discrimination laws, but the government has stated that discrimination based on sexuality and gender is implicitly banned under the existing constitution, and it has proposed to provide anti-discrimination laws as part of a wider constitutional overhaul currently under negotiation.
+Since 2022, there are some legal protections based on sexual orientation.
+The government has stated that discrimination based on sexuality and gender is implicitly banned under the existing constitution, and it has proposed to provide anti-discrimination laws as part of a wider constitutional overhaul currently under negotiation.

 Background

+Sri Lanka did not have any legal restrictions for the general population against homosexuality until the colonial period.
+It had no legal influence from Zoroastrianism, Islam or Christianity, and most religious influence prior to colonialism came from Mainland India and East Asia.

 The current legal framework of Sri Lanka, mostly derives from European-Christian constructs as they stood during the colonial era, and were imported into the island.
 It is predominantly British law with some earlier colonial Roman-Dutch law.
 The most prominent of the discriminatory laws is the now seemingly dormant (sometimes reported as "decriminalized") Section 365, that criminalizes homosexual sex.
-Further problems with the colonial legal framework include the lack of protections and supports for the sexual minority community, including the lack of specific wording fighting discrimination against sexual minorities nor the recognition of transgender and third gender concepts (who have been technically discriminated against through the Vargrants Ordinance).
-The Supreme Court and the various governments of Sri Lanka have countered this situation by including sexual minorities within generic anti-discrimination clauses and attempting to set dormant a variety of laws (though the colonial legal code does not provide the Supreme Court with the power to create or repeal law).
+Further problems with the colonial legal framework include the lack of protections and supports for the sexual minority community, including the lack of specific wording fighting discrimination against sexual minorities nor the recognition of transgender and third gender concepts (who have been discriminated against through the Vagrants Ordinance).
+The Supreme Court and the various governments of Sri Lanka have countered this situation by including sexual minorities within generic anti-discrimination clauses and attempting to set dormant a variety of laws, although the colonial legal code does not provide the Supreme Court with the power to create or repeal law.